 Incandescence – the state of being white or glowing with heat.

-Continence – self restraint with respect to desires appetites and passion.
+Continence – self-restraint concerning desires appetites and passion.

 Herbaceous – having the character of herbs.

 Debonair – having a gentle or courteous bearing or manner.